axonivy/docker-samples/ivy-sso-saml/README.md

 ## Getting started

-Run `docker-compose up` and visit https://localhost.
+Run `docker compose up` and visit https://localhost.
 You will need to **accept the risk** in your browser because we need to use self-signed certificats for this demo.